Azure/terraform-azure-modules/codex/logic_code/variables.tf.md

 Sometimes we will find names for some `variable` are not suitable anymore, or a change should be made to the data type.
 We want to ensure forward compatibility within a major version, so direct changes are strictly forbidden.
 The right way to do this is move this `variable` to an independent `deprecated_variables.tf` file, then redefine the new parameter in `variable.tf` and make sure it's compatible everywhere else.

-Deprecated `variable` must be annotated at the beginning of the `description`, at the same time the replacement's name should be declared.
+Deprecated `variable` must be annotated as `DEPRECATED` at the beginning of the `description`, at the same time the replacement's name should be declared.
 E.g.

 ```terraform
 variable "enable_network_security_group" {